zaccharles/api-guidelines/Guidelines.md

   - Services MUST NOT contravene other API recommendations in the name of avoiding CORS preflight requests.
 In particular, in accordance with recommendations, most POST requests will actually require a preflight request due to the Content-Type.
   - If eliminating preflight is critical, then a service MAY support alternative mechanisms for data transfer, but the RECOMMENDED approach MUST also be supported.

 In addition, when appropriate services MAY support the JSONP pattern for simple, GET-only cross-domain access.
-In JSONP services, take a parameter indicating the format (_$format=json_) and a parameter indicating a callback (_$callback=someFunc_) and return a text/javascript document containing the JSON response wrapped in a function call with the indicated name.
+In JSONP, services take a parameter indicating the format (_$format=json_) and a parameter indicating a callback (_$callback=someFunc_), and return a text/javascript document containing the JSON response wrapped in a function call with the indicated name.
 More on JSONP at Wikipedia: [JSONP](https://en.wikipedia.org/wiki/JSONP).

 ## 9 Collections
 ### 9.1 Item keys